 Medium:Painting, Watercolor

-Provenance: Donated by Nancy Luther
+Provenance: Donated by Nancy and Holger Luther

 Artist Biography: Larry is a nationally known artist who lives in Topsfield.
 He was born in Arlington, MA in 1930 and is the former Vice President and Art Director for Thomas Todd Co. in Boston.
 He received his BA in Fine Arts from Massachusetts College of Art in 1952 and his MA in Communication Arts at Boston University the following year.
 He is a watercolorist, printmaker, and freelance graphic designer.